-It’s taken me a long time to write this nDash review.
+It’s took me a long time to write this nDash review.
 I like to stick with opportunities long enough to see them earn me some real money before I feel I can honestly review them.
-I’ve now got to that point with nDash, so it’s time to share my experiences.
+I got to that point with nDash, so here I share my experiences.

 Before I start, please note that this nDash review looks at the platform from a writer’s perspective.
 If you’re considering using nDash as a client, it may still be interesting to you, but this review is primarily about whether nDash is a decent place for writers to earn money.

 nDash is an online platform designed to link professional writers up with companies who need written content.